 DBT Skills Group for Adults

-We are pleased to offer grief counseling for individuals under the age of 65 who have experienced the loss of a spouse or significant other.
+We are pleased to offer grief counseling for individuals who have experienced the loss of a loved one.
 This open format group, hosted by BZA therapist Gerry Wetzel, LCPC, meets every other week and offers a supportive space for participants to grieve openly and receive emotional support from others who have experienced a similar loss.
 Psychoeducation about self-care and the grief process will also be discussed.
+Additional Info Here

 Family Support for Aging Adults Group - Start Date TBD